Get all of the information you need to start and run a small business.

 The most common legal structures for a small business are:

 For LLCs and corporations, you will need to check that your name is distinguishable from the names of other business entities already on file with the Nevada Secretary of State (SOS).
-You can check for available names using the Nevada Business Search page on the SOS website.
-You can reserve an available name for twelve months by filing a Name Reservation Request either online or on paper with the Nevada SOS.
+You can check for available names using the Nevada Business Search on the SOS website.
+You can reserve an available name for twelve months by filing a Name Reservation Request with the Nevada SOS.
 You can reserve a name for up to 90 days.
-There are also certain name requirements for LLCs and corporations (like including a word such as “LLC” for LLCs or “Company” for corporations).
-See How to Form an LLC in Nevada and How to Form a Corporation in Nevada for more information.
+There are also certain name requirements for LLCs and corporations (like including a word such as "LLC" for LLCs or "Company" for corporations).

 Will your Nevada sole proprietorship or partnership use a business name that is different from the names of the business owner (for a sole proprietorship) or individual partners (for a partnership)?
 If so, you must file a Fictitious Name Certificate with the county clerk's office in the county where you will do business.
 Check with your local county clerk for more details.